Portuguese New Zealanders: History

 In the 19th and early 20th centuries there were more Portuguese than Spaniards in New Zealand.
 This was probably a reflection in part of the close commercial links between Portugal and England.
-Portuguese were recorded amongst New Zealand's early colonists, one Ngāti Kahungunu family has a Portuguese whaler in its whakapapa (genealogical chart), Auckland singer Bill Worsfold claims to be the descendant of this whaler, and wrote a ballad about his tough life and arrival in New Zealand.
-Other arrivals included António Rodrigues who migrated from the island of Madeira with his wife in the 19th Century and eventually settled in Akaroa where he built the "Madeira Pub Hotel", which is still in activity.
-Another early settler was Francisco Rodrigues Figueira, also from Madeira who owned a prison labour gum-digger's camp in West Auckland in the late 19th century.
+Portuguese were recorded amongst New Zealand's early colonists, one Ngāti Kahungunu family has a Portuguese whaler in its whakapapa (genealogical chart), and Auckland singer Bill Worsfold claims to be the descendant of this whaler, and wrote a ballad about his tough life and arrival in New Zealand.
+Other arrivals included António Rodrigues, who migrated from the island of Madeira with his wife in the 19th century and eventually settled in Akaroa, where he built the "Madeira Pub Hotel", which is still in activity.
+Another early settler was Francisco Rodrigues Figueira, also from Madeira, who owned a prison labour gum-digger's camp in West Auckland in the late 19th century.
 Known as "Don Buck", Figueira was a colourful and violent character and he is remembered in such west Auckland placenames as Don Buck Road, Don Buck Primary School, and Don Buck Corner Reserve.
 In the mid-20th century, Portuguese migration to New Zealand nearly stagnated with only 12 Portugal-born migrants being registered in the 1951 census, but the Portuguese diaspora gained a new momentum in the 1960s, and later after the Carnation Revolution when the number of Portuguese migrants to New Zealand rose even further.

-Portuguese-born Dutch photographer, Fernando Pereira, was the only victim of the sinking of the Rainbow Warrior in the port of Auckland.
+Portuguese-born Dutch photographer Fernando Pereira was the only victim of the sinking of the Rainbow Warrior in the port of Auckland.
 On 10 July 1985, two French DGSE agents bombed the Rainbow Warrior, Greenpeace's flagship, which was scheduled to depart New Zealand to disrupt nuclear testing in French Polynesia.
 This was to date the only foreign attack on New Zealand's soil.

 Today, the Portuguese are part of an even larger Portuguese-speaking community in New Zealand, that also includes Brazilians, East Timorese, Macanese and Cape Verdeans.
-Despite constituting 0.03% of New Zealand's population, some 0.22% of New Zealanders speak Portuguese according to the latest Census.
+Despite constituting 0.03% of New Zealand's population, some 0.22% of New Zealanders speak Portuguese according to the latest census.